ADSA-UIUC/fundamentals-series-stats-numpy/README.md

-# ADSA Fall 2017 Workshop: Data Science Fundamentals Series - Numpy, Statistics and Probability
+# ADSA Spring 2018 Workshop: Data Science Fundamentals Series - Numpy, Statistics and Probability
 Data Science Fundamentals Series using Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.

 ## Please sign in using the following link: